Operating Leverage: Meanings, Formula, and Its Examples

-- Operating leverage is the balance between fixed and variable costs, amplifying the impact of sales changes on a company’s operating income.
+• Operating leverage is the relationship between fixed and variable costs, and it increases a company’s operating income in line with sales changes.

-- Operating leverage works by measuring how a company’s operating income changes in response to a change in sales, driven by its cost structure.
+• Operating leverage works by showing how a company’s operating income will change relative to changes in sales due to the nature of its costs

-- One way to calculate operating leverage is by using the cost structure method with the formula DOL = [Q x (P – V)] / [Q x (P – V) – F], or you can use other methods, like using a margin ratio
+• There are many ways to calculate operating leverage, such as using the cost structure method with the formula DOL = [Q x (P – V)] / [Q x (P – V) – F] or using a margin ratio

 What Is Operating Leverage?